discordjs/guide/guide/popular-topics/audit-logs.md

 ## A Quick Background

 Audit logs are an excellent moderation tool offered by Discord to know what happened in a server and usually by whom.
-Audit logs may be fetched on a server, or they may be received via the gateway event `guildAuditLogEntryCreate`.
+Making use of audit logs requires the `ViewAuditLog` permission.
+Audit logs may be fetched on a server, or they may be received via the gateway event `guildAuditLogEntryCreate` which requires the `GuildModeration` intent.

 There are quite a few cases where you may use audit logs.
 This guide will limit itself to the most common use cases.
 Feel free to consult the [relevant Discord API page](https://discord.com/developers/docs/resources/audit-log) for more information.